-Take care of yourself – The difference between a singer and an instrumentalist is that we are our instruments.
-If a violinist has a cold, for example, they can still put on a good performance, whereas a singer will find it harder to do so as their lousy blocked nose or scratchy throat will get in the way.
-Do your best to take care of yourself to avoid getting sick: get enough rest, drink water throughout the day, and pay attention to the foods you eat.
+The difference between a singer and an instrumentalist is that we are our instruments.
+If a violinist has a cold, for example, they can still put on a good performance.
+A singer will find it harder to do so as their blocked nose or scratchy throat will get in the way.
+Do your best to take care of yourself and avoid getting sick.
+Get enough rest, drink water throughout the day, and pay attention to the foods you eat.

-Warm up your body – You probably already know that it’s harder to sing when you’re feeling lethargic.
+You probably already know that it’s harder to sing when you’re feeling lethargic.
 Start with a few gentle stretches to make sure that you’re physically relaxed and ready to put your best foot forward.
 Proper posture is also key to learning how to sing better, and exercises will help in this area.

-Finally, no matter how well your strategies for relaxing when singing might be, there is only so much that you can do by yourself.
-If you are a self-taught singer, there are all kinds of hidden tensions that can creep into your technique that you might not be aware of, and that will set you up for vocal problems or permanent damage.
+Finally, no matter how well your strategies for relaxing while singing might be, there is only so much you can do by yourself.
+If you are a self-taught singer, there are all kinds of hidden tensions that can creep into your technique that you might not notice, and that will set you up for vocal problems or permanent damage.